• Skip to primary navigation

 Open now, seven days a week, 9am to 7pm.

-Brooklyn – Bushwick Educational Campus
+Brooklyn - Bushwick Educational Campus),

-Queens – Hillcrest High School
+Queens - Hillcrest High School) and the

-Bronx – South Bronx Educational Campus.
+Bronx - South Bronx Educational Campus).

 Advance appointment scheduling on the city’s Department of Health website is required.